BarrGrace/BarrGrace/README.md

 # Hello, I'm Barr 👋

 Welcome to my GitHub profile!
-I'm passionate about Web Development, and I love to [what you enjoy doing with code or technology].
+I'm passionate about Web Development, and I love to learn new technologies.
 I believe in the power of open source and collaborative development.

 ## 📚 About Me